Southwestern Athletic Conference: Football

 Prior to splitting into divisions and using a postseason championship game to decide its overall champion, the SWAC determined its champions by winning-percentage against conference opponents in regular season play.

 In 1933 Langston appeared to win the title outright with a 4–0 conference record after the regular season, while Wiley finished 4–1, and Prairie View A&M finished 3–1.
 Langston was invited to the Prairie View Bowl, which was won by Prairie View.
 The Panthers subsequently declared themselves SWAC champions even though their claim was based on a postseason game.
 The SWAC seems to acknowledge both schools' claims to the title in the conference's football media guide, although some other sources including Michael Hurd's Black College Football, 1892–1992: One Hundred Years of History, Education, and Pride (1993) also list Wiley as an additional co-champion, apparently since all three schools had 4–1 records against conference opponents if the postseason game is incorporated into the regular season conference standings.

 Prairie View vacated its 1941 championship.
 No championship was awarded in 1943 due to World War II.
-Grambling State vacated its 1975 championship due to a violation of SWAC rules for scheduling opponents.
+Grambling vacated its 1975 championship due to a violation of SWAC rules for scheduling opponents.

 Games from 1999 to 2012 were played at Legion Field in Birmingham, Alabama.
 The conference moved the game in 2013 to NRG Stadium in Houston, Texas.
-Starting in 2019, the game will officially be played at the first place team's home Since 2015, the winner of the SWAC plays the winner of the MEAC conference in an overall HBCU championship bowl game called the Celebration Bowl in Mercedes-Benz Stadium.
+Starting in 2019, the game will officially be played at the first place team's home.
+Since 2015, the winner of the SWAC plays the winner of the MEAC conference in an overall HBCU championship bowl game called the Celebration Bowl in Mercedes-Benz Stadium.
 The MEAC gave up its automatic bid to the FCS Playoffs for this game.

 Texas Southern vacated its 2010 championship due to violations of NCAA rules.

 The 2020–21 football season was played during Spring 2021 due to the COVID-19 pandemic.

 Since splitting into western and eastern divisions and using a postseason championship game to decide its overall champion, the SWAC determines its division champions by winning-percentage against conference opponents in regular season play.
 For the 1999 season only, inter-divisional conference games did not count in the conference standings.
 Each division's outright champion or top-seeded co-champion advances to the championship game.

 Texas Southern vacated its 2010 division championship due to violations of NCAA rules.

 Note: an asterisk denotes the division's top-seeded co-champion and representative in the SWAC Championship Game; a double-asterisk denotes that the division's co-champion was ineligible for the SWAC Championship Game due to a violation of SWAC rules that were in effect from 2011 to 2014 concerning Academic Progress Rate (APR) scores.

 Starting with the 2021 season with the additions of both Bethune-Cookman and Florida A&M, the football schedule is as follows: